Skip Ribbon Commands

 Investigators from the Pennsylvania State Police found heavy alligator charring on the floor of the den, which was adjacent to both the living room and the children’s bedrooms.
 Analysis of debris revealed a fluid similar to Stoddard solvent, a kerosene class product which was used regularly to remove tar from tools at the roofing company that employed DiNicola and Jefferson.

-Based on these discoveries, they decided that the fire was intentionally set by DiNicola because he was upset that Sweet chose to have sex with Jefferson—not him.
+Based on these discoveries, the police decided that the fire was intentionally set by DiNicola because he was upset that Sweet chose to have sex with Jefferson—not him.
 Electrical malfunction and a gas leak were ruled out as possible causes.

-When they questioned Deborah Sweet at the hospital, however, she told them that she had not heard DiNicola in the den, a fact that did not fit their view that the flammable liquid had been poured on the floor of the den.
+When police questioned Deborah Sweet at the hospital, she told them that she had not heard DiNicola in the den, a fact that did not fit their view that the flammable liquid had been poured on the floor of the den.
 The interview was taped.

 Sweet was then taken to a local psychiatric hospital and hypnotized to “refresh her recollection.”
-Following hypnosis, Sweet said that DiNicola had left the apartment, and then returned and that the fire broke out later.
+Following hypnosis, Sweet said that DiNicola had left the apartment, then returned, and the fire broke out later.

-DiNicola was charged with arson and three counts of murder on March 26, 1980.
+On March 26, 1980, DiNicola was charged with arson and three counts of murder.

-At trial, Sweet testified to a version of events consistent with her post-hypnosis memory.
+At trial, Sweet testified consistent with her post-hypnosis memory.
 The tape recording of the initial interview was not disclosed to the defense.

-While in prison, DiNicola met a political activist who came to believe in his innocence who contacted former U.S. Attorney General Ramsey Clark, who took over the appeal in the case.
+While in prison, DiNicola met a political activist who came to believe in his innocence and contacted former U.S. Attorney General Ramsey Clark.
+Clark then took over the appeal in the case.

-The conviction was reversed by the Pennsylvania Supreme Court on December 6, 1983.
-The court found that the jury had improperly heard testimony that during the interrogation of DiNicola by police in October 1979 a prosecutor came into the interrogation room, DiNicola asked the prosecutor what he thought of the case, and the prosecutor replied, “I think you did it.”
+On December 6, 1983, the Pennsylvania Supreme Court reversed DiNicola's conviction.
+The court found that the jury had improperly heard testimony that when DiNocola was being interrogatied by police in October 1979, a prosecutor came into the interrogation room, and DiNicola had asked what the prosecutor thought of the case.
+The prosecutor had replied replied, “I think you did it.”

-The court found that evidence was improper opinion testimony and ordered a new trial for DiNicola.
+The court ruled that the evidence of the prosecutor's comment was improper opinion testimony and ordered a new trial.

-DiNicola was released on bond on February 17, 1984 while awaiting retrial.
+DiNicola was released on bond on February 17, 1984, while awaiting a retrial.

 The case was moved from Erie County to Washington County.
 Prior to trial, the judge excluded any testimony based on Sweet’s post-hypnotic recollections.

-The case was delayed as the prosecution appealed the order.
+The prosecution the appealed that ruling.
 On May 15, 1985, the Supreme Court of Pennsylvania upheld the trial court’s order excluding the hypnotically-retrieved testimony.
-In the meantime, the defense had finally obtained a copy of the taped interview of Sweet prior to the hypnosis in which she corroborated DiNicola’s version of what occurred at the time of the fire.
+In the meantime, the defense had finally obtained a copy of the taped interview of Sweet prior to the hypnosis.
+In that interview, she corroborated DiNicola’s version of what occurred at the time of the fire.

-DiNicola’s lawyers asked that the case be dismissed on double jeopardy grounds, but the motion was denied.
+DiNicola’s lawyers filed a motion to dismiss the case on double jeopardy grounds, but the motion was denied.
 An appeal of that ruling—which ultimately was denied—further delayed the case from coming to trial.

-Louis DiNicola’s younger brother, Ron, a first-year law student at Georgetown University Law School when Louis was arrested, began working on the case and in 1994, he contacted John Lentini, one of the nation’s foremost experts on the science of arson and requested a review of the facts and circumstances surrounding the case.
+Meanwhile, Louis DiNicola’s younger brother, Ron, a first-year law student at Georgetown University Law School when Louis was arrested, had begun working on the case.
+In 1994, he contacted John Lentini, one of the nation’s foremost experts on the science of arson and requested a review of the facts and circumstances surrounding the case.

-Prior to the second trial, the bodies of the two children were exhumed for a second autopsy, and a medical examiner testified for the prosecution that he discovered what he believed were cut marks on the necks of both children, which could have been made by a tool that a roofer such as DiNicola was known to carry, a banana knife.
+A medical examiner testified for the prosecution that after the children's bodies were exhumed, he re-examined them.
+He said he discovered what he believed were cut marks on the necks of both children, which could have been made by a banana knife, a tool that a roofer such as DiNicola was known to carry.

-Edward Wayne Edwards, an inmate who had been incarcerated (for an arson conviction) with DiNicola after DiNicola's conviction testified that DiNicola admitted to him that he set the fire after having committed an unspecified “act” upon one of the children.
-In 2010, Edwards pled guilty to four murders, two committed in 1977 and two committed in 1980.
+Edward Wayne Edwards, an inmate who had been incarcerated for an arson conviction, testified that he met DiNicola in prison after DiNicola was convicted.
+Edwards said that DiNicola admitted that he set the fire after having committed an unspecified “act” upon one of the children.
+In 2010, Edwards would plead guilty to four murders, two of them committed in 1977 and two committed in 1980.

 Lentini determined that Pennsylvania fire investigators misinterpreted the heavy alligator charring on the floor of the den.
-The charring resulted from radiation and not the application of flammable liquids.
+The charring resulted from radiation and not the application of flammable liquids, Lentini testified.

-On May 23, 1994, after a 2-week trial, the jury acquitted DiNicola of all charges.
+On May 23, 1994, after a two week trial, the jury acquitted DiNicola of all charges.

 In 1998, DiNicola settled a federal civil rights lawsuit with the city of Erie for $22,000.